 6. Open mouth breathing

-Cats never ever breathe with their mouths open unless it is exceptionally hot outside, they have just exerted themselves greatly, or they are in a consultation room seeing their vet (i.e. stressed)!
+Cats never ever breathe with their mouths open unless it is exceptionally hot outside, they have just exerted themselves greatly, or they are in a consultation room seeing their vet (i.e. stressed!).
+It is just not a normal thing for them to do if they are in their home environment.
+Let your vet know, as it could be a sign of heart or lung problems.

-We know these signs can sound scary, but don’t worry if you notice any of them.
-It’s always better to get them checked out, if only for your peace of mind.
+We know some of these scenarios are scary, but don’t worry if you notice any of these signs.
+Getting them checked out is always better – if only for your peace of mind.